-Glaub [About the Whole Jewish Faith] promises to disclose the private customs of the Jews which they observe in their homes and synagogues.
-Margaritha, a convert from Judaism and scion of a long-established rabbinic family, had privileged access to the inner-Jewish observances that he wanted to unveil.
+Daniel Jütte has highlighted in his work on the "Age of Secrecy" (the period between 1400-1800) the commercial character of the trade in secrets, by which secrets became a commodity to be traded for economic gain.
+The title of Anthonius Margaritha's book About the Whole Jewish Faith (1530) promises to disclose the private customs of the Jews which they observe in their homes and synagogues.
+Margaritha, a convert from Judaism and scion of a longestablished rabbinic family, had privileged access to the inner-Jewish observances that he wanted to unveil.
 One of the first early modern "polemical Christian ethnographies" of Jews and Judaism, his work caters to Christian interest in 'secret' Jewish rituals and ceremonies.
-The private space of Jewish religious observance is exposed to the prying eyes of mistrustful Christians and turned into secrets (i.e. "intentionally concealed" due to its anti-Christian nature) that are traded as part of the expertise of a convert.
-However, in the eyes of many Christians, anything that Jews did in the privacy of their own homes or their synagogues was suspicious or a source of curiosity, although Christians visited Jewish prayer services and attend circumcision rituals and other festivities quite regularly.
+The private space of Jewish religious observance is exposed to the prying eyes of mistrustful Christians and turned into secrets (i.e. 'intentionally concealed' due to its anti-Christian nature) that are traded as part of the expertise of a convert.
+However, in the eyes of many Christians, anything that Jews did in the privacy of their own homes or their synagogues was